Mental Health CARE

 Immediate Needs

-Interior Health – $20,080 for the creation of a trauma-informed clinical space at Outreach Urban Health and the introduction of a contingency management program for the ACT (Assertive Community Treatment) Program, in addition to medical and comfort items.
+Interior Health (IH) received funds to create a trauma-informed clinical space at Outreach Urban Health and kick-start a contingency management program for the Assertive Community Treatment (ACT) Program, in addition to supporting medical and comfort items.

 UPSTREAM SOLUTIONS